 Myofascial trigger points are a common feature of nearly all pain syndromes, including fibromyalgia, and are characterized by persistent pain, loss of function and movement impairments.
 Treatment may involve manual therapy techniques, including dry needling or injections, correcting biomechanical and postural dysfunction, and restoring normal movement patterns.

 The Foundations courses consist of two three-day hands-on workshops to teach the techniques of trigger point identification and the concepts of dry needling with an emphasis on the most common muscles seen in clinical practice.
-The Foundations courses can be taken in either other, but attending the courses in order is preferred.
+The Foundations courses have be taken in other.

 Each teaching block consists of an introductory lecture and demonstration, followed by supervised hands-on practice in small groups.
 This is a training program with immediate clinical applicability upon completion.
-The Foundation courses can be taken in any order and are pre-requisites for the Advanced Level courses.
+The Foundation courses (DN-1 and DN-2) must be taken in order and are pre-requisites for the Advanced Level course (DN-3).
 Each course includes a theoretical examination and a practical competency test.

-Following successful completion of the Foundations courses, students are encouraged to attend the Advanced dry needling courses.
+Following successful completion of the Foundations courses, students are encouraged to attend the Advanced dry needling course (DN-3).

 “The Myopain Seminars dry needling course is the best dry needling course I have taken, and I have taken them all.
-The instructor 's professionalism, knowledge, and passion were evident and he was one of the reasons it was such a great course!
-I highly recommend this course!”
+The instructors’ professionalism, knowledge, and passion were evident and he was one of the reasons it was such a great course!
+I highly recommend this course program!”

 —Sam Anderson, PT, DPT, OCS, MTC, ATC/L, Mesa, AZ